Scalar Weyl anomalies and the dynamics of the gravitational field: Conclusions: quantum versus classical gravity

-In the present work we have analyzed the Ward identities corresponding to global and local Weyl invariance in some illustrative examples.
-This analysis strongly supports the previous conclusion \cite{EA} that the anomalous part of those identities depends explicitly on whether the gravitational field is dynamical (i.e. integrated upon in the path integral) or just a passive background field; that is, the anomaly is sensitive to the character of the gravitational field.
-As an important remark, we point out that in the dynamical gravitational case, the distinction between the Weyl squared term and the Gauss-Bonnet density appearing in the Weyl anomaly does not hold because of the gravitational equation of motion.
+We also point out that in the quantum gravitational case, the distinction between the Weyl squared term and the Gauss-Bonnet density appearing in the Weyl anomaly does not hold because of the gravitational equation of motion, which is needed in the counterterm in order to enforce gauge invariance.
+That is, the difference in the anomaly is not only due to the apparition of gravitons in the loop.

-Regarding the examples under study, we have considered quadratic theories of gravity in order to examine the physical consequences of a dynamical gravitational field in some specific models.
-The main reason for this being the fact that, even if one relaxes the condition of local Weyl invariance to the rigid (global) case, the only linear (in the Riemann tensor) theory is constructed via the non-minimal $\phi^2 R$ coupling of the dilaton.
-However, let us remark that in spite of the unitarity problems that afflict these theories in the second order formalism, it is reasonable to expect that the general form of the Ward identities is not affected by them.
+Our main original contribution is the consideration of quadratic theories of gravity in order to examine the physical consequences of a quantum dynamical gravitational field in some specific models with global Weyl invariance.
+The main reason for considering quadratic theories is that, even if one relaxes the condition of local Weyl invariance to a global one, the only linear (in the Riemann tensor) theory is constructed out of the non-minimal $\phi^2 R$ coupling of the dilaton.
+Let us remark that in spite of the unitarity problems that afflict these theories in the second order formalism, it is reasonable to expect that the general form of the Ward identities is not affected by them.

-A quite significant implication of our analysis is that it suggests the possibility that by experimentally observing consequences of the anomaly, evidence could be gathered on the dynamical character of the gravitational field.
+A quite significant implication of our analysis is that it suggests the possibility that by experimentally observing consequences of the anomaly, evidence could be gathered on the quantum/classical dynamical character of the gravitational field.
 We are only aware of two cases where the difference in the conformal anomaly triggered by the dynamical character of gravity could play a role.
+Unfortunately both seem quite far from direct experimental verification in a real quantum gravity setup.

-First, these results could affect trace anomaly driven, Starobinsky type of inflationary models \cite{Starobinsky}, as they are precisely based on the non-minimal coupling of a scalar field to gravity.
-Moreover, it is well know that chiral anomalies contain gravitational corrections giving rise to mixed axial-gravitational anomalies \cite{Delbourgo}.
-These have been experimentally observed in transport effects involving Weyl semimetals \cite{Gooth:2017mbd}, where the low energy quasiparticles behave as fermions.
-Recent work regarding similar transport effects due to conformal anomalies \cite{Chernodub:2017jcp,Arjona:2019lxz} points towards the possibility of experimental access to the trace anomaly, which is also expected to be modified by dynamical gravitational effects.
-Even if these works are in preliminary stages, it is clear that these systems constitute an excellent playground to explore gravitational anomalies.
-Therefore, work is ongoing regarding this type of computations for fermions.
+For example our results modify the trace anomaly driven, Starobinsky type of inflationary models \cite{Starobinsky}, as they are precisely based on the non-minimal coupling of a scalar field to gravity.